franknmungai/react-hackathon/docs/11-socket.io-server.md

 const game = (id) => games[id];
 ```

-Let's create a another function to remove a player in case a player leaves the game.
+Let's create another function to remove a player in case a player leaves the game.
 This function also returns the player who left the game

 ```js title="/chess-server/src/game.js"
 const removePlayer = (playerID) => {